Alice Backes: Early life

 Alice Mayrine Backes was born in 1923 in Salt Lake City, Utah, the first daughter of Charles Cameron Backes and Lela Mayrine (née Maxwell) Backes, both natives of Montana.
-According to the United States Census of 1940, 17-year-old Alice was still living that year with her parents in Salt Lake City, along with her two sisters, Lorraine and Virginia.
+According to the United States Census of 1940, 17-year-old Alice was still living that year with her parents in Salt Lake City with her two sisters, Lorraine and Virginia.
 The 1940 census further documents that her father was at that time a salesman of rock-wool insulation.

-In Salt Lake City, Backes also attended the University of Utah, where she distinguished herself as a gifted violinist, earning a position as "concert mistress" in the university's symphony orchestra.
+Backes attended the University of Utah, where she distinguished herself as a gifted violinist, earning a position as "concert mistress" in the university's symphony orchestra.
 After the attack on Pearl Harbor, she joined the WAVES, the women's branch of the United States Naval Reserve.
 She served stateside at WAVES "shore stations" working primarily as a jeep driver in and around Chicago and then San Francisco.
 She is pictured in the 1945 U. of Utah "Utonian" yearbook as a graduating senior.

 Career

 Following the war, Backes moved to Hollywood, where by the late 1940s, she began finding steady employment as an actor.
 In 1948, she performed in an uncredited role as a Swedish immigrant girl in the film Up in Central Park.
 The bulk of her work, however, in this early stage of her career was as a voice-actor on radio.
-Between 1946 and 1950, she was a cast member on a variety of popular radio programs such as This is Your FBI, NBC University Theater, Dangerous Assignment, and Family Theater.
+From 1946 to 1950, she was a cast member on a variety of popular radio programs such as This Is Your FBI, NBC University Theater, Dangerous Assignment, and Family Theater.

 Backes continued performing regularly on radio for at least another six years, even after her increasing work on television had become her principal focus.
 Some of the other radio programs on which she played a variety of characters were The Whistler, The Halls of Ivy, Dragnet, Suspense, and Romance.